ankitaludbe/Movie-Searching-App-using-React/README.md

    @tailwind components;
    @tailwind utilities;
    ```
+7. Ask for the API key from the omdbapi site
-7. Run your build process with npm run dev.
+8. Run your build process with
     ```npm run dev```

 ## Technologies Used